 Where do I get a SCOBY?

 Alternatively, you can buy a bottle of plain kombucha at the store and let it sit out covered (but uncapped) at room temperature to keep fermentation going, and those slimy bits you usually see at the bottom of the bottle will eventually form into a little SCOBY.
+If the bottle is filtered or pasteurized, however, this probably won’t work.

 If you’re leading the charge amongst your pals, consider buying a kombucha starter kit (I got this one for Christmas one year and never looked back).
 You can also purchase dried SCOBYs that you can reconstitute, but I like ’em moist.

-how can I tell if my scoby has gone bad?
+How can I tell if my SCOBY has gone bad?

 Throughout brewing, you’ll notice stringy brown bits forming around your SCOBY (that’s its beard, they grow up so fast).
 You may also see a white film or bubbles—these are all normal and with every batch you’ll notice something different.
 It can be pretty obvious when mold occurs, it’s our denial we have to cope with.

 Spots (black, white, brown, and especially green), fuzziness, and powdery patches are all mold and are all found on the top of the SCOBY, which is the part that’s exposed to air and thus more susceptible to mold.
 It will not occur underneath.
 Unfortunately, you can’t do anything but throw the whole thing out if it’s been compromised.
 Don’t freak out though, it doesn’t happen that often if you follow directions.
-Feel free to post a pic in my Facebook group if you need a second opinion.

 Do I throw out the SCOBY when I’m done?